Nadaka Yoshinari: BoM Flyweight champion

 In December 2019, Yoshinari participated in the Battle of Muay Thai Flyweight tournament, to crown the new BoM Flyweight champion.
 In the semifinals, he knocked Lee Ji Sung out midway through the first round.
 In the finals, Yoshinari knocked Chi Yeung Fung out, with a head kick in the first round.

 In 2020, Yoshinari fought three times: he won a unanimous decision against Takuto Wor.Wanchai at BOM WAVE 01, a second round TKO of Yuushin at Rizin 22, and a second round knockout of Hidetora Abe at BOM WAVE 02.
 In his last fight of the year, Yoshinari was scheduled to fight Phetmalai Phetjaroenvit at Rizin 26.
 He knocked Phetmalai out in the first round.

 Yoshinari was scheduled to fight Ibuki Bravely at BOM WAVE 04.
 He won the fight by a first-round left elbow knockout.

 Yoshinari faced Chiakai, under kickboxing rules, at Rizin 29 – Osaka.
-He won the fight by a first-round technical knockout, after the ringside doctor stopped the fight inbetween the rounds.
+He won the fight by a first-round technical knockout, after the ringside doctor stopped the fight in between the rounds.

 Yoshinari faced Hitoshi Sato at BOM – ouroboros 2021 – on September 26, 2021.
 He won the fight by a first-round knockout.

 Yoshinari faced Naoki Ishikawa at Rizin 31 - Yokohama on October 24, 2021.
 He won the bout via TKO after knocking down his opponent three times in the first round.

 Yoshinari faced Khun NamIsan Shobukai for the WBC Muay Thai Super Bantamweight Nai Khanom Tom Challenge title at BOM WAVE 07 – Get Over The COVID-19 on December 5, 2021.
 He won the fight by unanimous decision.

 Yoshinari was booked to face Yusei Shirahata at Rizin Landmark 2 on March 6, 2022.
 He won the fight by a second-round knockout.

-Yoshinari was scheduled to face Phetnipon Sak.ChorRorBor for the Thailand flyweight (50.8kg) championship at BOM WAVE 08 on April 24, 2022.
+Yoshinari was scheduled to face Phetnipon Sak.ChorRorBor for the Thailand flyweight (50.8 kg) championship at BOM WAVE 08 on April 24, 2022.
 Due to covid restrictions Phetnipon was replaced on short notice by Keito Naito.
-The bout would be competed at 55kg, the heaviest weight in career for Nadaka.
+The bout would be competed at 55 kg, the heaviest weight in career for Nadaka.
 Nadaka won the fight by technical knockout in the second round when Naito's corner threw the towel after their fighter was knocked down for the third time.

-Yoshinari was rescheduled to face Phetnipon Sak.ChorRorBor for the Thailand flyweight (50.8kg) championship at BOM 36 on July 3, 2022.
+Yoshinari was rescheduled to face Phetnipon Sak.ChorRorBor for the Thailand flyweight (50.8 kg) championship at BOM 36 on July 3, 2022.
 On June 22, it was revealed that the vacant WPMF Flyweight title would be on the line as well.
 Yoshinari won the fight by second round knockout with a left elbow strike.

 Yoshinari faced Bandasak So Trakunpet at Super Rizin on September 25, 2022.
 He won the fight by a first-round technical knockout.

 Yoshinari faced Chaichana Wor.WisetGym at JKA "KICK Insist 14" on November 20, 2022.
 He won the fight by a second-round knockout.